KhaingNaing/KhaingNaing/README.md

 </h3>

 <h2 align="center">
-I am a Computer Engineering student who is passionate about Machine Learning and AI 🤖🧠.
+I am a graduate computer engineer who is excited about Machine Learning and AI 🤖🧠 and their use cases to elevate human living standards.
 </h2>

 I research and develop Machine Learning and Deep Learning solutions for real-world challenges.
 Learn how AI 🦾🤖 can make human life better.

 ### 🤝 connect with me:
 <a href="https://www.linkedin.com/in/khaingnaing/"><img align="left" src="./linkedin.svg" alt="Khaing | LinkedIn" width="22px"/></a>

 </br>
 ## 🔭 I'm currently working on

-- Industrial use of generative AI
+- Sentiment and sarcasm detection in different English dialects
-- Developing perception for Australia OffWrold Robotic
+- Computer vision model for age detection from facial images

 ## 🌱 I'm currently learning